 Geometric complementation is at the heart of this self-assembly process.
-The interacting groups that form a directional bond (which drives the assembly process) require a geometrical fit first17.
+The interacting groups (i.e., blabla) that form a directional bond (which drives the assembly process) require a geometrical fit first17.
 This fit comes in the form of size, shape, and rigidity of the linkers as well as the metal centres.
 Once this geometry is satisfied, more nuanced codes come into play.
 Namely, steric and coordination sphere interactions.

 Sterics affect the spatial arrangement of linkers, which in turn affect the topology of the complex.
 The steric code introduces strain to the geometric complementation, which may result in a change of topologies with the introduction of a different bulky group on the same linker scaffold.
 It is important to note, the introduction of such a group could introduce new intra or intramolecular bonding which affects the original geometric complementation code.
 The same steric codes also affect coordination sphere codes.